mengbinhao/jack-note/docs/my/english_basic.md

 - Front Framework: Vue / Vue Router / VueX / Axios
 - Bundler: Webpack
 - Be Familar with Linux command
-- Be Familar with SQL / NOSQL
+- Be Familar with SQL
 - Be Familar with algorithm